-In an attempt to provide a venue for free speech According to a Canadian news source tthe Provincial Government of Ontario mandated Ontario universities to introduce a Free Speech Policy by January 1, 2019.
+In an attempt to provide a venue for free speech the Provincial Government of Ontario mandated Ontario universities to introduce a Free Speech Policy by January 1, 2019.
 “Colleges and universities should be places where students exchange different ideas and opinions in open and respectful debate.
 Our government made a commitment to the people of Ontario to protect free speech on campuses,” stated the Premier (Office of the Premier, 2018).